robothaver/KanDraw/Readme.md

 # Features
 - Drawing
-  - Select any color using HSV color picker or from defualts
+  - Select any color using HSV color picker or from defaults
-  - Select pen settings (width, cap, alpha etc.)
+  - Select pen settings (width, cap, alpha, etc.)
-  - Select and customize pen effects (stripped, custom shapes, etc.)
+  - Select and customize pen effects (striped, custom shapes, etc.)
 - Erasing
   - Select eraser width
 - Import image
 - Save drawing
-  - The app can create its own album or just save it to pictures.
+  - The app can create its own album or just save it to pictures
   - Support for exporting with a transparent background
 - Select custom color
 - Undo